The Parish Church of St. Lawrence stands in The Croft, and somewhat unusually is well away from the centre of the town.

 The total cost (including the organ) was £2,858; all but £240 had been collected by the re-opening date.

-In 1887 the work of 1880 was completed by repairs to the chancel and the rebuilding of its roof in similar style to those of the nave and aisles by the Dean and Chapter of Windsor.
+The major rebuilding work of 1880 was completed in 1887-89 by repairs to the chancel and the rebuilding of its roof in similar style to those of the nave and aisles, paid by the Dean and Chapter of Windsor.

 As completed and reconditioned the plan of Hungerford Parish Church comprises nave and four bays with aisles, sanctuary with shallow apsidal east end of semi-circular outline, west tower, south porch, and small porch in the angle between the apse and the south aisle.